Charles McCreery went to Eton College and New College, Oxford, where he read Philosophy and Psychology.

 In 1996 Charles McCreery's 'Elegy for Violin and Piano' was shortlisted for the Match Composition Prize.

 A bound and illustrated vocal score (voice parts with piano accompaniment) of the complete set of his ’Fourteen Tolkien Songs for Childrens Voices’ is available from the online music retailers, tutti, at: http://www.tutti.co.uk/search?type=free&search_category=&search=mccreery or from Amazon here: http://www.amazon.com/Fourteen-Tolkien-Songs-Childrens-Voices/dp/1492187534

 A CD of twelve of Charles McCreery’s orchestral pieces can be purchased from Amazon here: http://www.amazon.com/Music-King-Eldred-opera-children/dp/B00LWEEMHA/ref=sr_1_1?s=music&ie=UTF8&qid=1407621609&sr=1-1&keywords=charles+mccreery

-The scores of several of the pieces on this CD are free to print out from Scoreexchange.
+The scores of the pieces on this CD are all available to print out from Scoreexchange.